 When I shared the news, I made it clear that I had no specific plans for what maternity leave and returning to work would look like at that point.
 I assured them that we would continue the conversation in the following months and figure out what solutions would work best for our relationship.

-The way my business is structured, roughly 70% of my income comes from retainer clients who pay me a set amount each month for an agreed-upon quantity of services, and the remaining 30% comes from project work — one-off or return clients who come to me for help with individual projects.
+The way my business is currently structured, roughly 70% of my income comes from retainer clients who pay me a set amount each month for an agreed-upon quantity of services, and the remaining 30% comes from project work — one-off or return clients who come to me for help with individual projects.

 The way I manage each of my clients will vary depending on their needs, but as a general rule, I don’t plan to be available for up to three months after the baby arrives.